-(a) Setting out columns from foundation
+Setting out columns from the foundation

 Detailed information on how to set out buildings are abundant on the internet.
 These points marked out on the profile board are used as reference for excavation of the trenches for the foundation.
 After excavating to the required depth, the foundation should be blinded according to the drawing specifications.

 After blinding the footing excavation, lines can be thrown as appropriate, and the proper location of each column can be identified.
-Therefore, the accuracy of column positioning at the foundation stage depends on the accuracy of the setting out work.
-This is why proper setting out is important especially during the foundation stage.
+Therefore, the accuracy of column positioning at the foundation stage depends on the accuracy of the setting-out work.
+This is why proper setting out is important, especially during the foundation stage.
 The footing reinforcement and column reinforcement starters can be installed properly and held in place until the concreting of the foundation is done.

-(b) Setting out columns from floor slab
+Setting out columns from the floor slab

-It is usually errorneous to take a corner of a building (edge of a slab) as an absolute reference, unless you are sure that the edges of your slab are perfect in accordance with the drawing.
+It is usually erroneous to take a corner of a building (edge of a slab) as an absolute reference unless you are sure that the edges of your slab are perfectly straight and aligned in accordance with the drawing.
 Sometimes after casting the slab, you can experience an error of about ±20 mm with reference to the drawing.
-If you want to avoid cranking of bars, you should deal with such errors immediately.
+If you want to avoid cranking the column rebars, you should deal with such errors immediately.

 However, you should ensure that the intersection of the lines is at 90 degrees to each other.
-You can use laser machine or 3-4-5 method to ensure that the lines are square.
-Instead of using any edge of the building as reference, you should the centrelines you established as reference to set out the position of the columns.
+You can use a laser machine or the 3-4-5 method to ensure that the lines are square.
+Instead of using any edge of the building as a reference, you should the centrelines you established as a reference to set out the position of the columns.
 You can rarely go wrong using this method, and another advantage is that if there are errors in the dimensions of the floor slab, the error is shared equally.